 The air conditioner’s compressor will not turn on: The compressor’s job is to circulate refrigerant through the evaporator.
 To work, it must maintain a set pressure.
 As a result, if there is a leak, the pressure in the system is lowered, and the compressor is turned off.

 The temperature of the air conditioner will fluctuate: Even if there is a minor leak in the evaporator, the air conditioner will continue to cool.
 If the temperature fluctuates, it could be a sign that the AC evaporator is damaged.

-If you want to know About Click and Read Ful blog – Factors That Affect Sugar Crystallization
+If you want to know more About Click and Read The Full blog – Factors That Affect Sugar Crystallization